Fauve-mce/Elia-gardManager-backend/README.md

 }
 ```

-## 🔗 Frontend
-This project works with the Elia-gardManager-backend.
-Ensure that the bacckend is running before launching the frontend.

 ## 🔗 Frontend Repo:

+This project works with the Elia-gardManager-frontend.
+Ensure that the frontend is running before launching the backend.

 [Elia GardManager Backend](https://github.com/Fauve-mce/elia-gardmanager-frontend)

 ## 🎥 Video Demo